 About

-Dr. Liya Yu 喻俐雅 is a neuropolitical researcher, writer & performance artist
+Dr. Liya Yu 喻俐雅 is a neuropolitical philosopher, writer & performance artist

-I am a political philosopher who uses neuroscience to save our liberal democracies from collapse.
-I do so by researching about the political neuroscience of racism, dehumanization and polarization — creating a neo-Hobbesian social contract based on our brain vulnerabilities.
-I am a fiction writer who writes books about Asian immigrant identity and what it means to be human in the no-man’s-land between conflicting cultures.
-I am a performance artist who choreographs dance pieces about the Asian female body, patriarchal oppression and sensual liberation.
+I am a political scientist and philosopher who uses neuroscience to try saving our liberal democracies from collapse.
+I do so by researching about the neuroscience of racism, dehumanization and polarization.
+My aim is to construct a neo-Hobbesian, neuropolitical social contract for our fraught times.
+I am a fiction writer who writes philosophical fiction about the cellular and neuronal basis of the Asian female existence and biculturality.
+I am a performance artist who creates dance pieces and metal songs about the darkness of our brains, patriarchal oppression and sensual liberation.

 My interdisciplinary work is grown out of a vision that I call “Gesamtkunstbefreiung”.
 All my works are created around the question of why we dehumanize each other, and how humanization can be achieved not just through abstract values but our bodies as whole.
 My desire is to understand and liberate from the brain cell upwards.
 I grew up in Germany as the child of Chinese immigrants from Hunan, and have since lived in China, the UK, the US, Finland, and Taiwan.
-I have been described as one of the most important intellectual voices in the Asian German diaspora.
 In 2024, I was nominated for the Progressive Science Voices Award by Brand New Bundestag.
+Philosophie Magazin named my neuropolitical theory one of the top ideas for 2025.

 Born in Hunan, China, I grew up in Germany (Bayern and Nordrhein-Westfalen) from age two onwards.
 Starting at fifteen, I began publishing award-winning German short stories about identity, biculturality and finding home in a hypermobile world.
 Creating literature was the first way of making sense of myself and the world around me.